 Mechanical tension and high loads are directly correlated.
 The higher the load, the higher the force our muscle has to support, and therefore the tension.
 When we use heavy loads, the force-velocity ratio is higher.

-High loads have been shown to activate more muscle fibers than lighter loads doing the same amount of reps.
-The higher load will take you closer to muscle failure, and more motor units will be activated, leading to more muscle fibers working.
+High loads activate more muscle fibers than lighter loads doing the same amount of reps.
+The higher load will take you closer to muscle failure, and more motor units will be activated.

 Time Under Tension

-In this study, it was observed that TUT and volume affect muscle adaptations and hypertrophy (study).
-Using three different protocols in where one factor (volume load or TUT) changed while the other was kept constant, it was observed that either higher volume load or TUT led to higher adaptations.
+In this study, TUT and volume affect muscle adaptations and hypertrophy (study).
+Using three different protocols, either higher volume load or TUT led to higher adaptations.

 To keep inducing and optimizing mechanical tension, we need to give our body new reasons to keep building more muscle.
 But how do we do it?